filesender/filesender/README.txt

-Updated: 6 February 2013
+Updated: 4 March 2014

-This is the README.txt for version 1.5 of the FileSender software.
+This is the README.txt for version 1.6 of the FileSender software.

 FileSender is a software package that implements a web-based application that allows authenticated users to securely and easily send arbitrarily large files